Skip to main content

 Emotions following a difficult birth

 Due to having intervention at the end of labour, I think I was in shock and this needed to be addressed and discussed with me.
 I remember walking around for the first month feeling like I’d been hit by a bus and kept asking myself what happened?
-What is all this about?

-The way you feel can vary greatly from one person to another – you may even feel very differently to your partner who was in the room at the time.
-Sometimes a partner may not be able initially to fully understand your feelings and process what you’ve gone through, as well as what they may have gone through.
+A traumatic birth experience can greatly affect either partner, depending on their individual reactions to the experience.
+Both parents deserve support and help from extended family and friends.
+Even if your partner was in the room at the time, you may feel very differently to them about the experience.
+Sometimes, a partner may not be able initially to fully understand your feelings and process what you’ve gone through, as well as what they may have witnessed.

 Learn more about